Flore-Mueth/ADA_P3-jekyll/index.md

 #### Is Diversity Score Correlated with Movie Success?

 Claiming that the diversity score and a movie's success are correlated implies that the two variables tend to change together in a systematic way.
 To investigate this relationship, we use two key metrics: Pearson and Spearman correlation coefficients.
 Both metrics measure the strength and direction of the relationship between two variables.
 The correlation coefficient can range from -1 to 1, where a value close to 1 indicates a strong positive relationship, meaning that as one variable increases, the other does as well.
 A value close to 0 suggests no meaningful relationship, with the variables changing independently of each other.
+Pearson assumes a linear relation between two continuous variables normally distributed.
+Therefore, we decided to use Pearson for continuous variable (box office revenue and ratings) but not for binary variables like success and nominations.
+Instead we used Spearman.
 These metrics provide valuable insights into the connection between diversity and success.
 {: .text-justify}

 <div style="text-align: center; font-size: 80%; line-height: 1.2;">